 3. The library director hires all other library employees.
 Unless a change is authorized by the Board of Trustees, hiring for a vacant position will be at the same classification, for the same number of hours and at the same or lower compensation level as the previous employee in the position.
 The Board of Trustees shall be kept apprised of vacant positions.
 All hiring of regular employees will be reported to the Board of Trustees at their next meeting.

 4. All job descriptions shall have the essential functions of the job clearly listed, and applicants will be asked questions regarding their abilities to perform those essential functions.
 Reasonable accommodations for qualifying disabilities shall be made on a case-by-case basis.

 5. A newly hired employee shall serve a probationary period of 6 months during which time the employee will be required to demonstrate his or her fitness and qualifications for the position.
 At any time during the probationary period the employee may be dismissed by the library director.
-The library director may give 2 weeks’ notice, pay in lieu of such notice, or dismiss without notice.
 The Board of Trustees shall be notified of such dismissal at their next meeting.

 6. A medical examination, drug test, and background check are required after a job offer has been made for full- or part-time permanent employment.
 Applicants’ medical information will be kept confidential.

 7. Although a member of an employee’s immediate family may be considered for employment, provided the applicant possesses all the qualifications for employment, an immediate family member may not be hired if such employment would create a direct supervisor-subordinate relationship with a family member.